Understanding Parkinson’s Disease

 You might also notice that their face doesn’t show as many emotions.
 It’s not that they aren’t happy or sad; it’s harder for them to show it.
 Their face might seem a bit like a mask, not moving much.
 This is because Parkinson’s can affect the facial muscles, too.

 Finally, some people with Parkinson’s might find it hard to balance.
 They might need help walking or might fall more easily.
-It’s important to be there to give them a hand if they need it.
+It’s essential to be there to give them a hand if they need it.

 These signs can be a little scary, both for the person with Parkinson’s and for those around them.
 But knowing about these signs helps us understand what they’re going through.